 "This is one of the most practical classes I've ever taken.
 Brian presented useful information and then taught practical application of this info.
 He walked us through how to find each muscle--something I have always wished other instructors would do.
 I left the training with expanded skills and knowledge, which I have been able to use right away with my clients." - Evelyn Bass

-Muscle-Specific Deep Tissue Techniques for the Posterior, Lateral and Anterior Neck
+Muscle-Specific Deep Tissue Techniques for the Posterior, Lateral and Anterior Neck (sold out)

 The neck is a strong, vulnerable and complex structure.
 It is the most movable part of the spine, and yet is strong enough to balance and support the head (10-11 pounds), even with chronically poor posture.
 Skillful deep tissue work in this area is not about brute force; it's about precision and strategy, informed by knowledge of the anatomical structures.
 It's rare to find massage therapists who really know how to massage the neck in a precise, specific way–especially around the small muscular attachments to the transverse processes-–even though this is often where the muscles are most frayed and/or inflamed.